flatpak/flatpak-docs/docs/introduction.rst

 Applications that aren't using a toolkit with support for portals can refer to the `xdg-desktop-portal API documentation <https://flatpak.github.io/xdg-desktop-portal/portal-docs.html>`_ for information on how to access them.

+Repositories
+^^^^^^^^^^^^

+Flatpak applications and runtimes are typically stored and published using repositories, which behave very similarly to Git repositories.
+A Flatpak repository can contain a single object or multiple objects, and each object is versioned, which allows upgrading and even downgrading.

+Each system which is using Flatpak can be configured to access any number of remote repositories.
+Once a system has been configured to access a 'remote', the remote repository's content can be inspected and searched, and it can be used as the source of applications and runtimes.

+When an update is performed, new versions of installed applications and runtimes are downloaded from the relevant remotes.
+Like with Git, only the difference between versions is downloaded, which makes the process very efficient.

 Under the hood
 --------------